RavanH/xml-sitemap-feed/readme.txt

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
-The search engines will return on a regular basis to see if your site has updates.
+The search engine crawlers will return on a regular basis to see if your site has updates.

+But you _can_ submit your sitemap(s) in [Google Search Console account](https://search.google.com/search-console), [Bing Webmaster Tools](https://www.bing.com/webmasters), [Yandex Webmaster](https://webmaster.yandex.com/) and [Baidu Webmaster Tools](https://ziyuan.baidu.com/login/index?u=/site/siteadd) to monitor yous site and sitemap performance.

 **NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.

 = Does this plugin ping search engines? =

-Google & Bing are no longer accepting sitemap pings.
+No. Google & Bing are no longer accepting sitemap pings.

 = Do I need to change my robots.txt? =